melizalab/toelis/README.rst

 python module
 -------------

-The toelis module requires Python 2.6+ or 3.2+ and numpy 1.3+.
+The toelis module requires Python 3.7+ and numpy 1.19+.
 To
 install:

 .. code:: bash